simkovic/simkovic.github.io/references.md

 Montgomery, D. C., Jennings, C. L., & Kulahci, M. (2011).
 Introduction to time series analysis and forecasting (Vol. 526).
 John Wiley & Sons.

 Oaksford, M., & Chater, N. (1998).
 Rationality in an uncertain world: Essays on the cognitive science of human reasoning.
 Psychology Press/Erlbaum (UK) Taylor & Francis.

+Pratt, J. W. (1962).
+On the foundations of statistical inference: Discussion.
+Journal of the American Statistical Association, 57, 314-315.

 Skinner, B.F.
 (1959) A case history in scientific method.
 The American Psychologist.
 221-233.